upenn-embedded/final-project-s25-the-redeem-team/README.md

 ### Last week's progress

 - We ordered our BOM and are currently waiting on part arrivals.
-- We made some updates to our firmware to configure the LCD screen to the needs of our project. **@GARRETT maybe elaborate here and push the code to the repo.
-It seems like they're gonna be looking for git commits**
+- We made some updates to our firmware to configure the LCD screen to the needs of our project.
+Specifically, we wrote a function to display notes and another to display a measure in a designated portion of the screen.
+The notes appear in their proper place (as according to a treble clef).
+- Here is the [demo](https://drive.google.com/file/d/169JcFTD8fjD4u2a9C1NLxT9UxsVkZWuK/view?usp=sharing) of some of our graphics features.
 - Researched the MIDI keyboard input protocol and brainstormed the flow of our program, in regards to reading in and sounding the notes.
 We made a detailed pseudocode outline, so that we have a better idea of how to plan and modularize our code: [read_in_pseudocode.txt](read_in_pseudocode.txt)
 - Implemented transposing algorithm: [transpose.c](transpose.c)
   - It currently stands independently from the rest of the implementation (just to get the theory down), but we will modify our note representations and function inputs to comply with the rest of our system in our next sprint.

 ### Current state of project